gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 begin to suspect that, after all, he [is] not an interesting theorist but a fuddled and pretentious 'theoretician' who should be sent on his travels again, or accommodated in a quiet home."
 (1975: 30)

-Given how close MO's and EV's understandings of what philosophy is, we have a real puzzle here: how did their evaluation of its practical value diverge so sharply?
+Given how close Oakeshott's and Voegelin's understandings of what philosophy is, we have a real puzzle here: how did their evaluation of its practical value diverge so sharply?

 ## Hobbes: The Fork in the Road

-I suggest we can point to where the paths followed by MO and EV forked; and that fork is Thomas Hobbes.
+I suggest we can point to where the paths followed by Oakeshott and Voegelin forked; and that fork is Thomas Hobbes.

-For EV, Hobbes is a representative of modern alienation.
+For Voegelin, Hobbes is a representative of modern alienation.
 For example, he writes "In the modern Western history of unrest...
 A Hobbes replaces the *summum Bonum* by the *summum malum* as the ordering force of man's existence" (1990a: 277).
 In the essay "The Eclipse of Reality," he describes how, for many English thinkers, Hobbes and Locke are two "blocks" preventing the recognition of "a larger horizon of a truth of existence" (1990b: 154).

-EV discusses Hobbes extensively in *The New Science of Politics*, and it is worth quoting him at some length here:
+Voegelin discusses Hobbes extensively in *The New Science of Politics*, and it is worth quoting him at some length here:

 """
 The function of Gnosticism as the civil theology of Western society, its destruction of the truth of the soul, and its